What is Software Testing?

 After completing the integration testing for checking the necessary working and integration of the components, the software is tested by highly skilled test engineers for performance and adherence to necessary quality requirements, technical specifications, and functions as required by the customers.
 It is purely black-box testing.
 The system is tested as per the users’ point of view for the software’s behavior and design, validating the clients’ software architecture and business requirements.

 The final level of testing is carried out to see if the system meets the client’s business requirements and if it’s ready for deployment.
 It has a wide range of scope, including checking language, cosmetic errors, bugs, etc. The test engineers use various ways, including pre-written scenarios, to test the system and see how the software will perform when the users use it.

 Acceptance testing is further categorized in the following ways:

-Performed when the software development is nearing the end, it tests the system as a whole and, if done successfully, paves the way for Beta Testing.
-It makes sure that the system is of good quality and all the engineering aspects are doing as required.
+- Alpha Testing: Performed when the software development is nearing the end, it tests the system as a whole and, if done successfully, paves the way for Beta Testing.
+It makes sure that the system is of good quality and that all the engineering aspects are done as required.
 It is carried out from the point of users.

 How do you do testing?

 It means how the testing strategy is implemented, which can be grouped further into two sections: Manual testing and Automated testing.